-14 Convictions, in 15 years with a backdrop of the largest informal economy in the world, increasing crimes of corruption, banking and financial frauds, online and digital scams, and drug trafficking, raises a big question on the Effectiveness of India's anti-Money Laundering and Counter Financing Terrorism (AML and CFT) regime.
-Low conviction and associated confiscation outcomes in India reflect a centralised and weak enforcement structure (ED), along with poorly resourced and inexperienced human resources.
-This combination poses a significant systemic weakness in implementing the AML and CFT regime, especially considering India's socioeconomic, geographic, and offense-trend complexities.
+14 Convictions, in 15 years with a backdrop of the largest informal economy in the world, increased crimes of corruption, banking and financial frauds, online and digital scams, and drug trafficking, raise a big question on the effectiveness of India's AML and CFT regime.
+Low conviction and associated confiscation outcomes in India reflect a centralised and weak enforcement structure, along with poorly resourced and inexperienced human resources.
+This combination poses a significant systemic weakness in implementing the AML and CTF regime, especially considering India's socio-economic, geographic, and offense-trend complexities.

-India's socioeconomic and geographical stature, with regional connectivity, the inherent systemic weakness of India's AML and CFT regime is a source of major threat to regional AML and CFT systems.
+India's socio-economic and geographical stature, with regional connectivity, the inherent systemic weakness of India's AML and CFT regime, is a source of major threat to regional AML and CFT systems.